From Florist to Manufacturer

 The company continued to grow in the retail industry by expanding into a full line of Rain Wands, sprinklers and watering tool accessories.
 In the 1990’s Dramm Corporation revolutionized watering tools by introducing color into the full line of Rain Wands, sprinklers and watering tools in six rainbow colors: red, orange, yellow, green, blue, and berry.
 Now gardeners can choose a color to fit each individual’s personality and will not get lost in the lawn.
 Since then competitors have often copied but have never matched the complete style, color and quality of Dramm’s products.

 In July of 2013, Kurt and Marlene Dramm completed the planned ownership transfer to their son Hans Dramm and daughter Heidi Dramm Becker.
 Hans Dramm is the Chief Executive Officer and Chief Financial Officer.
-Heidi Dramm Becker is Executive Vice President, helps with corporate relations, and appears in many of Dramm’s TV commercials and lifestyle photos.
+Heidi Dramm Becker is Vice President and Director of Corporate Relations.
+Heidi appears in many of Dramm’s TV commercials and lifestyle photos.

 Family involvement has been an integral part of the growth and success of the company and is still a vital ingredient today.
 Hans Dramm’s daughter and Heidi Dramm Becker’s children appear in Dramm’s TV commercials and lifestyle photos.
 Several grandkids help at trade shows and in the factory from time to time.
 Kurt Becker, son-in-law, is the Executive Vice President and the Director of Commercial Sales and Marketing.
 Kurt Dramm is still active with the company as the Chairman Emeritus.